- Tax Strategy

 Tax Implications of Exiting a C Corporation

 Understanding the tax consequences is vital when planning an exit from a C corp.
-Key considerations include:
+Key considerations for 2026 include:

 1. Double Taxation

-C corporations face double taxation—profits are taxed at the corporate level, and distributed dividends are taxed again at the individual shareholder level.
-This structure can significantly impact the net proceeds from an exit.
+C corporations face double taxation: profits are taxed at the flat 21% corporate rate, and distributed dividends are taxed again at the individual shareholder level.
+The OBBBA did not change the 21% flat corporate rate.
+This structure can significantly impact the net proceeds from an exit, which is why the QSBS exclusion and stock sale structure are such important planning tools for shareholders who qualify.

 2. Capital Gains Tax